HSF/hsf.github.io/_activities/cwp.md

 ## Working Groups

-  The list of CWP working groups, their charges and status is maintained on a de[dedicated working group page](http://hepsoftwarefoundation.org/cwp/cwp-working-groups.html).
+  The list of CWP working groups, their charges and status is maintained on a [dedicated working group page](http://hepsoftwarefoundation.org/cwp/cwp-working-groups.html).

 ## CWP Process